UniMath/agda-unimath/src/synthetic-homotopy-theory/mathers-second-cube-theorem.lagda.md

           coherence-eq-cocone-span-extension-mathers-second-cube-theorem)
 ```

-Finally, we identify the constructed cocone with the original.
+Finally, we identify the constructed cocone with the original and obtain the
+universal property.

 ```agda
     mathers-second-cube-theorem :